Do You Really Need a Changing Table?

 When parents ask whether a changing table is truly necessary, I always start by looking at their space and daily routines.
 Some families love having a dedicated, waist-height spot that keeps diapers, wipes, lotion, and extra outfits neatly organized and within reach.
 Others prefer a more flexible setup, especially if their nursery is small or they want pieces that can grow with the room.

 Many parents who write to me begin with the same question: do you really need a changing table if you already have a good dresser in the nursery?
 After years of decorating baby rooms and testing setups in real homes, my honest answer is that the best choice depends more on your space and comfort than on buying a specific piece of furniture.
-A dresser at the right height, paired with a non-slip changing pad and organized supplies, often works just as well—sometimes better.
+A dresser at the right height, paired with a non-slip changing pad and organized supplies, often works just as well and sometimes better.

 If you’re wondering do you really need a changing table, it may help to think about how often you’ll be changing diapers and where you feel most comfortable doing it.
 During those early months, you might change your baby eight or more times in a day, so having a dedicated surface can make a big difference in how your back and shoulders feel.